How to Create a Project

 A detail guide on how to create or edit an analysis can be found here.

-On the Projects perspective, you can see a list of all projects configured in Teamscale.
+On the Project Configuration perspective, you can see a list of all projects configured in Teamscale.

 To create a new project, select